 Neal Berntsen joined the Pittsburgh Symphony Orchestra trumpet section in March 1997, having been appointed at the invitation of Music Director Lorin Maazel in 1996.
 He is a native of Tacoma, Washington.
 He began his musical studies at age five playing the violin under the tutelage of his mother.
 By age eight he advanced to the trumpet and ultimately received a B.M. from the University of Puget Sound and a M.M. from Northwestern University.
-A former member of the Chicago Lyric Opera Orchestra and the Grant Park Symphony Orchestra, Neal has also performed as principal trumpet for the Ravinia Festival Orchestra, Chicago Chamber Orchestra and the Bamberg Sinfoniker in Germany.
-Other orchestral performances have included the Chicago Symphony Orchestra and the Boston Symphony Orchestra.
+A former member of the Chicago Lyric Opera Orchestra and the Grant Park Symphony Orchestra, Neal has also performed as Principal trumpet for the Ravinia Festival Orchestra, Chicago Chamber Orchestra, Cincinatti Symphony Orchestra, San Diego Symphony Orchestra and the Bamberg Sinfoniker in Germany.
+Other orchestral performances have included the Chicago Symphony Orchestra, Boston Symphony Orchestra and Houston Symphony Orchestra.

 As a soloist, Mr. Berntsen has performed the Concerto in E flat by Haydn, Arutunian Concerto for Trumpet and Orchestra, Carmen Fantasy by Proto and Antonio Vivaldi Concerto for two trumpets in C Major with The Pittsburgh Symphony Orchestra.
+In 2017 Mr. Berntsen gave the Pittsburgh premier of James MacMillan’s concerto for trumpet, Seraph performing with the Resonance Works Orchestra with the composer in attendance.
+In the summer of 2015 Mr. Berntsen premiered and recorded THE ANCIENT CALL for micro-tonal trumpet and orchestra written by Iranian-American composer Reza Vali at The Brevard Festival.
+The world premier was conducted by Kieth Lockhart, conductor of the Boston Pops and Chief Guest Conductor of the BBC Concert Orchestra.
 Other solo engagements have included the Brevard Music Center, Milwaukee Symphony Orchestra and Bach’s Brandenburg Concerto No. 2 at the Sedona Chamber Music Festival in Sedona, Arizona.
 Mr. Berntsen’s performance of Copeland’s “Quiet City” was called a highlight of the 2005 season by the Pittsburgh Post Gazette.
 Mr. Berntsen’s solo recording TRUMPET VOICES was released in Nov.
 2005.
 Andrew Druckenbrod, music critic of the Pittsburgh Post Gazette called the recording, “Electric”.
 While Mark Kanny of the Pittsburgh Tribune Review stated, “Trumpet Voices is an indispensable recording for anyone who appreciates great trumpet playing.”

 Neal Berntsen was a finalist in both the Maurice André International Trumpet Competition in Paris, France and the Ellsworth Smith International Trumpet Competition.
 His wide ranging discography includes The Orchestras of Pittsburgh, Boston and Chicago, Manheim Steamroller, The American Girl Doll Christmas album and Michael Jackson. .

 In summer 2009, Neal Berntsen began an association with the Brevard Music Center in Brevard, North Carolina.
 Mr. Berntsen serves as Principal Trumpet for the Brevard Music Center Orchestra, performs chamber music, teaches trumpet and coaches chamber music at the festival.
-In the summer of 2015 Mr. Berntsen will premier and record THE ANCIENT CALL for trumpet and orchestra written by Iranian-American composer Reza Vali at The Brevard Festival.
-The world premier will be conducted by Kieth Lockhart, Artistic Director of the Brevard Music Center.
+In the summer of 2015 Mr. Berntsen recorded THE ANCIENT CALL for micro-tonal trumpet and orchestra written by Iranian-American composer Reza Vali at The Brevard Festival.
+The world premier was conducted by Kieth Lockhart, Artistic Director of the Brevard Music Center.
 The piece incorporates the Persian Scale using quarter-tones.
-Mr. Berntsen will perform the piece on a specially modified vintage Mt.
-Vernon Bach C Trumpet, which will enable him to execute the Persian scale.
+Mr. Berntsen performed the piece on a specially modified vintage Mt.
+Vernon Bach C Trumpet, which enabled him to execute the Persian quarter tone scale.

 Mr. Berntsen is an active studio musician and was featured on an award winning national series of commercials during the broadcast of the Olympic games in Atlanta.
 His performance on “America” sung by Diana Ross opened the women’s final tennis match of the US OPEN in Flushing Meadows New York.